madsciencecoder/shticker-book-rewritten/README.md

 You can get the packages at https://software.opensuse.org/download.html?project=home%3Amadsciencecoder%3Ashticker-book-rewritten&package=shticker-book-rewritten.
 Just click your distribution and follow the instructions for your version.

+Note: The packages available have been patched to replace webengine with webkit in the distros that do not provide webengine packages (Debian, Ubuntu, and Fedora).

 ### Features

 * Automatic downloading and patching of game files
-* Linux version will store game files in the user's home under the folder ToontownRewritten.
+* Linux version stores the game files in the user's home under the folder ToontownRewritten.
 This is to allow Schticker Book Rewritten to be installed like a normal package in root but still allow it write access to update the game files.
 * Built in group tracker via www.toonhq.org
 * Built in invasion tracker via www.toonhq.org
 * Built in fishing guide via http://siggen.toontown-click.de/fishadvisor/en/ponds.html
 * Unlimited number of toons may be launched from the same launcher, no need to open one per toon
 * Warns if you close the launcher while a game instance is running as it will cause the game to close if the launcher is closed
+* Option to save login details for an unlimited number of accounts

 #### Planned Features